 Trade secret theft is not established in Portuguese law as a criminal offence, but only as a misdemeanour.
-The unlawful acquisition, use and disclosure of trade secrets is qualified as a misdemeanour, according to the IP Code.
-The penalty fines range from EUR1,000 to EUR30,000 for a natural person, or from EUR5,000 to EUR100,000 for a legal person.
+The unlawful acquisition, use and disclosure of trade secrets is qualified as a very serious economic misdemeanour, according to the IP Code.
+The penalty fines, established in the General Regime of Economic Misdemeanour, depend on the nature of the perpetrator.
+They may range from EUR2,000 to EUR7,500 for a natural person, from EUR3,000 to EUR11,500 for a micro company, from EUR8,000 to EUR30,000 for a small company, from EUR16,000 to EUR60,000 for a medium company and from EUR24,000 to EUR90,000 for a large company.